magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/azure-iot-hub.md

 ## Validation

 ##### Validate Uplink Messages
 Lets verify our integration.
-First, lets put message into uplink stream, so Thingsboard will fetch this message.
+First, lets put message into uplink stream, so IoT Hub will fetch this message.

 Open page with your Device and go to **Message to Device**.